kristjank/ark-presentation-ots-2018/PITCHME.md

 - Thru the phase of disillusionment
 - Experimental solutions @fa[arrow-circle-right] Complete solutions

+### @fa[history] Looking back...
+>Most projects will fail, but the open-source nature of the ecosystems means learnings and code will be available to all
 ---
 ### ONE YEAR HAS PASSED
 - kaj sem bral lani